This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The Quinn’s lives are changed one day when two masked men attack their home.
 The mother and two daughters, Charlotte and Samantha, are home when the men attack.
 The father, a defense attorney, has made many enemies over the years, but this attack devastates his whole family.
 Fast-forward twenty-eight years after the attack.
 Charlotte has become an attorney, like her father.
 She practices law in the same small town she grew up in and has stayed close to her father.
 One morning, violence comes to their small town again, and Charlotte is a witness.
 The recent violence brings back disturbing memories of the attack on her family, and reveals old secrets.

-A fast-paced read.
+The Good Daughter is a fast-paced read.
 The plot was clever.
 The characters were complex and well-developed.
 The family drama was compelling.

 Dark and suspenseful.
 I was hooked with this story.
 It’s a fair sized novel at just over 500 pages, and I stayed up to finish the entire book in one night.